 Counterparty risk encompasses issuer risk on marketable securities and money market instruments; credit risk on cash, time deposits and derivatives; as well as settlement risk for different instruments.
 Issuer risk is reduced by only buying securities that are at least A-rated.
 Counterparty credit risk and settlement risk are reduced by a policy of entering into transactions with counterparties (banks or financial institutions) that feature a strong credit rating.
 Exposure to these risks is closely monitored and kept within predetermined parameters.
 The limits are regularly assessed and determined based upon credit analysis, including financial statement and capital adequacy ratio reviews.
 In addition, reverse repurchasing agreements are contracted, and Novartis has entered into credit support agreements with various banks for derivative transactions.
-To further reduce the settlement risk, the Group has implemented a multi-currency system, CLS (Continuous Linked Settlement), providing multilateral netting (payment-versus-payment settlement) of cash flows from foreign exchange transactions.
+To further reduce the settlement risk, the Group has implemented a multi-currency system, Continuous Linked Settlement (CLS), providing multilateral netting (payment-versus-payment settlement) of cash flows from foreign exchange transactions.

-The Group's cash and cash equivalents are held with major regulated financial institutions; the three largest ones hold approximately 14.1%, 12.6% and 9.7%, respectively (2019: 12.6%, 10.4% and 8.3%, respectively).
+The Group's cash and cash equivalents include short-term highly rated government-backed debt securities, with an original maturity of three months or less, for approximately 16% (2020: nil) as well as cash and cash equivalents held with major regulated financial institutions; the three largest ones hold approximately 9.7%, 9.7% and 7.6%, respectively (2020: 14.1%, 12.6% and 9.7%, respectively).